Warning: The video above includes profanity and a sassy dietitian.

 assume that they are losing fat, when in reality they are just losing water weight.
 Restricting carbs is not smart because glycogen is needed for optimal performance and energy, especially if you are a very active individual or an athlete.
 If you consume carbs on a regular basis and do not restrict yourself from them, your glycogen stores stay full and become a normal part of your total body weight.

 In conclusion, your body needs both, carbs and protein, in order to properly function.
 Carbohydrates fuel your body with the energy it needs to function each day.
 Protein helps to build and restore muscles, bones, and skin.
 Restricting either of these macronutrients is not only an unsustainable way to live, but it is also not going to result in this miraculous weight loss, other than the few pounds lost from water (NOT fat mass) which will inevitably return.
 Weight gain is not caused from consuming one specific macronutrient.
-Weight gain is caused by the overconsumption of any macronutrient.
-If you consume the adequate amount of each food and try to consume the healthier versions of that food group, you will be providing your body with the proper nutrition it needs to function, while also
+Weight gain can result from the overconsumption of any macronutrient.
+But at the end of the day, weight gain is kinda cool when you REALLY think about it.
+It is you body saying, “hey now, thank you for ALL of this energy but I don’t need all of it right now so I am just going to store some of this for later!”
+How cool is that?!
+Your body is ALWAYS trying to save you!
+Understanding that you need ALL macronutrients can help you achieve peace with food and get you feeling comfortable implementing ALL foods.

 Choose healthy carbohydrates, such as whole grain breads, brown rice, and fruits and vegetables.
 About half of your carbohydrate sources throughout the day should be coming from whole grain sources.
 Choose carbs that are high in fiber.
 Fiber is known to keep you full longer as well as help with gut motility.
-Vegetables are a great high fiber carbohydrate choice.
+With that being said, other types of carbs fit a healthy lifestyle too!
+Sweets, desserts, fruits, veggies, and grains are all sources of carbohydrates and your body deserves all types of sources!
 Choose proteins derived from animals such as meats, fish, eggs, and cheese.
 Animal derived proteins are considered complete sources of protein because they contain all of the essential amino acids that your body needs to function properly.

 - Dietary Proteins.
 (2019, February 13).
 Retrieved from